Picking out the right switch for your keyboard is a difficult decision.

 Type: Linear Feel/Sound: Smooth and Quiet Actuation Force: 60g Bottom-Out Force: 85g Actuation Distance: 2mm Travel Distance: 4mm

 Cherry MX Blacks are nearly identical to the Cherry MX Red’s except they have a higher actuation force.
-Each switch will feel heavier because the spring inside the switch is stiffer, which is perfect for those who have a heavy keystroke.
+Each Black will feel heavier because the spring inside is stiffer, which is perfect for those who have a heavy keystroke.

 Cherry MX Black’s come with an actuation force of 60g and a bottom out force of 85g, which puts it at around 10-15g heavier than the Reds.